 7. Insulated water bottle – We bring this brand, it’s easier to clean.
 It keeps cold drinks cool for 24 hours or hot drinks for 12 hours.
 Bring one per person.
 You can fill it with water or even drinks so you can bring it to your room, by the pool, or when going to a port.

 8. Highlighter – You will be provided with a daily newsletter of cruise activities.
-Highlight the activities you’re interested in so you don’t keep going through the whole newsletter to find it.
+Highlight the activities you’re interested in so you don’t keep going through the whole newsletter to find them.

 9. Lanyards – a cruise card will be provided to each passenger.
 It will serve as your room key and to charge anything you wish to purchase on board.
 Keep your cards safe and easily accessible with a lanyard.